 The league is IFPA-sanctioned and WPPR points are awarded to all participants who participate in at least 50% of the league meetings.
 There are 6 meetings per season and 4 seasons per year for each league section.

 If you are interested in participating in a league, in hosting a meeting, or in starting a section, please .

-There are currently two CCPL sections, CCPL-Folsom that meets primarily in Folsom and CCPL-Lodi that meets in Lodi and Woodbridge.
+There are currently two CCPL sections, CCPL-Folsom that meets primarily in Folsom and CCPL-Lodi that meets primarily in Lodi.
 League meetings are held in the private homes of pinball enthusiasts, so location information is only made available to league members, following a vetting or referral process.
 If you are interested in joining CCPL, please to begin the process.

 CCPL adheres to the PAPA/IFPA Tournament Rules whenever possible.
 Specific rulings may differ at the league manager(s) discretion.
 Event hosts also maintain discretion over game setup.
 Ultimately, league manager(s) have final say in all rulings.